AMERICAN VOICES - The Televised Journey of 150 New Songs!

 6) We love and believe in our songs so much that we don’t want them to be just another song performed by a “you name them” famous artist.
 We would much rather that our songs are sung by somebody that ends up saying “wow that song really changed my life”.
 You have to admit that would be a super good feeling and we’re sure quite a few of you are going provide us with that feeling.

-7) We believe that a year of 24/7 music television and the music itself, is a great value for both fans and performers, worth at least as much as say a Tough Mudder run, one jump out of an airplane, a ticket to a major concert, or some other of a long list of experiential events marketed out in the world today (and this is the only one that realistically has any chance of changing the course of your life).
+7) We believe that a year of 24/7 music television and the music itself, is a great value for both fans and performers, worth at least as much as say a Tough Mudder run, a jump out of an airplane, a ticket to a major concert, or some other of a long list of experiential events marketed out in the world today (and this is the only one that realistically has any chance of changing the course of your life).

 8) We believe that there is a significant subset of vocalists and musicians that would rather try to launch their career by covering edgier, grittier material like the songs “American Girl”, “Perfect Lover” and “Take Me To The Water” than the typical fair offered up to the winners of competitions like the Voice and American Idol.
 But not to worry we’re not totally crazy we also have plenty of the usual songs that American and, in some cases, European markets crave.